johngodlee/geotaster_git_workshop/index.md

 Many aspects of climate influence and control the spatial distribution vegetation biomass.
 ```

-At the same time, author "B" makes this change to the original statement:
+But at the same time, author "B" makes this change to the original statement:

 ```
 Many aspects of climate influence the spatial distribution of plant taxa.